 The Ryzen 9 5900X is where the Ryzen 5000 CPU series starts to get premium.
 It’s got 12 cores/ 24 threads and 3.7 / 4.8 GHz clock speeds all for $549.
 It’s also got a 70MB cache, as opposed to the 35 and 36MB caches on the 5600X and 5800X, respectively.

 Among official retailers, the Ryzen 9 5900X is technically only in stock at AMD's own store right now.
 Antonline does have Amazon and Newegg third-party listings for it, though, but the Amazon listing is $10 more than the ones on Newegg or AMD's own site.

 Microcenter is promising limited in-store availability depending on location.
 You can check your local store here.

 US Ryzen 9 5950X resellers at a glance: eBay

-Again, AMD is promising more Ryzen 5000 CPU stock to come in soon.
-Bots might be that up first as well, but hopefully now you’re a little more prepared to strike as soon as it comes in.
+Even with the overall better stock situation, AMD is promising more Ryzen 5000 CPU stock to come in soon.
+Bots might eat that up first as well, but hopefully now you’re a little more prepared to strike as soon as new deals come in.